newbreedofgeek/html5-thor/README.md

 **2. Provides you a link to Sanity test both your 'minified' and 'readable' builds**

-Our automated systems will run the 'build' task to generate the app to prepare for deployment so you need to ensure that you Sanity test both the minified and readable builds.
+You need to ensure that you Sanity test both the minified and readable builds.
 A link is provided for you to do the Sanity Tests.

 ### Demo